INTERNAL MECHANICS – HOW IT WORKS

 Well, here we come to the Intermittent Fasting!
 The most popular and easiest protocol is "16:8".
 That means: 2 meals during the day must fit into the 8-hour "eating window", and in the remaining 16-hour period of "fasting" only beverages without calories are allowed (water, tea, coffee - anything without milk, cream, sugar and other calories).
 Those 16 hours are enough to consume glycogen and start burning fat.
 This is the essence of Intermittent Fasting.
 So, you simply remove breakfasts, and your new life has begun!

 Yes, yes, I know that your doctor says: "Breakfast is the most important meal of the day!"...
 But he/she is simply wrong.
 Unfortunately this is terrible advice.
 When you first wake up in the morning, your insulin level is quite low and most people are just starting to enter the fasted state, 12 hours after eating the last meal of the previous day.
 The worst thing you could do is to eat food, spiking insulin and glucose and immediately shutting off fat-burning.
 A much better choice would be to push the first meal of your day out at least a few hours, during which you can fully enter the fasted state and burn stored body fat.
-The VERY WORST would be to eat a high carbohydrate breakfast, spiking insulin and glucose as high as possible; in addition to shutting off fat-burning for likely 12 hours, this will drive as many calories as possible into fat stores as well as providing further reinforcement of the burning of glucose rather than fat (fucking bagels, wafers, jam and sweet yogurt in hotels' "continental breakfasts"!).
+The VERY WORST would be to eat a high carbohydrate breakfast, spiking insulin and glucose as high as possible; in addition to shutting off fat-burning for likely 12 hours, this will drive as many calories as possible into fat stores as well as providing further reinforcement of the burning of glucose rather than fat (fucking Quaker oat bran, bagels, wafers, sweet bakery, jam and sweet yogurt in hotels' "continental breakfasts"!).
 Also, high spikes of insulin and glucose always lead to large drops in glucose a few hours later, which triggers HUNGER (if you want to have hypoglycemia or low blood sugar and ravenous hunger, just eat a breakfast of pure carbohydrates and then wait 2-3 hours to see how you feel: you will be ready to eat the whole world!).
 Also, as you can read on the page HOW TO START, skipping breakfast prolongs the effect of growth hormone, produced nightly, which plays an important role in weight loss - it "opens the fat depot" i.e. enables the use of fat deposits as a source of energy.
 This hormone "acts" not only in the second half of the night (when it is being produced), but also for several hours (up to 7-8!) after you have awaken.
 But only until the moment you eat!

 Very soon, when you will be adapted to burn fat (following the instructions on this site), you will not be hungry in the morning, so you will need zero will power to skip breakfast.